-Accelerating and Advancing the Discovery of Novel Stem Cell Treatments and Applications: Discovery Stage Programs
+Accelerating and Advancing the Discovery of Novel Stem Cell and Regenerative Medicine Therapies Treatments and Applications: Discovery Stage Programs

 The mission of CIRM is to accelerate the development of stem cell therapies to patients with unmet medical needs.
-To better serve this mission, CIRM is proposing a new paradigm for promoting the discovery of promising new stem cell technologies and driving their rapid translation towards improving patient care.
+To better serve this mission, CIRM is proposing a new paradigm for promoting the discovery of promising new regenerative medicine stem cell-technologies (stem cell-based and gene therapy) and driving their rapid translation towards improving patient care.
 Through this program, CIRM will provide funding opportunities that: